TNA Unbreakable (2005): Reception

 James Caldwell of the Pro Wrestling Torch published a review of the show.
 In his review he stated that the main event was an "amazing, special match", which he felt was "pro wrestling at its finest in 2005."
 As for the Raven's Rules match, Caldwell thought it was a "brutal hardcore match", which was a "good adrenaline rush but nothing separated the match from previous TNA hardcore matches."
 Regarding the NWA World Tag Team Championship bout, Caldwell say it was a "decent tag match that could have been much better if Waltman and Shelley were around at the end where the formula could have been changed up."

 Wrestling journalist Dave Meltzer bestowed a rare 5 Star match rating to the three-way match for the TNA X Division Championship main event between A.J.
 Styles, Christopher Daniels, and Samoa Joe.
 TNA released a DVD counting down the top 50 moments in their history in 2007, with the three-way match for the TNA X Division Championship ranked at number 4.
 In 2021, the promotion ranked the Styles vs. Daniels vs. Joe match as the Nº1 of the Top 10 X-Division Title Matches.
+Will Ospreay ranked it as his favourite TNA match.